MicrosoftDocs/winrt-api/windows.ui.applicationsettings/settingscommand.md

 # Windows.UI.ApplicationSettings.SettingsCommand

 ## -description
+> [!NOTE]
+> [SettingsPane](settingspane.md) is deprecated, and might not work on all versions of Windows 10.
+Instead of using a [SettingsPane](settingspane.md), integrate settings options into the app experience.
+For more info, see [Guidelines for app settings](http://msdn.microsoft.com/library/2d765e90-3fa0-42f5-a5cb-bedc14c3f60a).

 Creates a settings command object that represents a settings entry.
 This settings command can be appended to the [ApplicationCommands](settingspanecommandsrequest_applicationcommands.md) vector.

 ## -remarks